dotnet/csharplang/proposals/Redundant-brace-removal.md

 [unresolved]: #unresolved-questions

 - [ ] Is the design guidelines' advice to use attributes instead of marker interfaces still valid?
 One of the main arguments centres on inheritance, which has numerous problems of its own.
 The argument (that sub-types may not want to support the attribute) has more than of a whiff of Liskov substitution principle violation about it, too.
 Further there is a large performance overhead with using attributes, rather than interfaces.
 Both weaken the argument against marker interfaces.
-- [ ] This proposal focuses on read-only auto-properties.
-Should it be expanded to include auto properties with setters?

 ## Design meetings